pdevendragoswami/EmailSpamClassification/README.md

+# Email Spam Classification
-# How to run the app?
+## How to run the app?

 Step1: conda create -n EmailSpamClassification python=3.8 -y